 Word then spread throughout North America and Europe about the Praying Indians of Martha’s Vineyard who said grace before meals.

 Mayhew Jr. didn’t succeed entirely in his mission.
 The Wampanoag Indians hung on to many of their traditions and beliefs.
 Later, white evangelists were horrified by the Wampanoag Indians’ democratic and enthusiastic services.
 They were especially appalled that the women had an equal voice to the men.

 Then Thomas Mayhew, Jr., drowned at the age of 35 on a voyage to England in 1657.
 By many accounts, he sincerely wished to help the Indians.
 But his father had more interest in establishing – and heading — a feudal colony, using religion as a tool of social control.

 “The essence of political rule was religion,” wrote historian Thomas Dresser.
 Mayhew Sr. became the legislative and spiritual leader of Martha’s Vineyard.
 He formally accepted the sachems as leaders, but privately, no doubt, believed he ran things.

 In 1671, King Charles II appointed Thomas Mayhew, Sr., ‘Lifetime Governor of the Vineyard Indians with authority to buy their property.’
 Mayhew and his English settlers went to work manipulating the Indians into selling their land.
 Generations of Mayhew missionaries would run Indian affairs on Martha’s Vineyard as the English settlements grew.
-The Province of Massachusetts formalized the Indians’ second-class status by appointing Guardians to run their affairs.
+The Province of Massachusetts enforced the Indians’ second-class status by appointing Guardians to run their affairs.
 The English also supervised their churches.

 In 1687, one of the Indians’ Christian leaders sold Gay Head and the Elizabeth Islands to Thomas Donegan, governor of New York.
 Donegan then leased the land to new English colonists, infuriating the Indians.

 The English had perhaps taught the Indians too well.
 The Indians took them to court and challenged the deed.
 They lost their case, but they persisted.
 The Wampanoags constantly petitioned the provincial government with complaints about the guardians and claims to their property.
 Sometimes they won.